A few years ago, Michelle’s mother tried committing suicide with pills. After a failed attempt, she tried again. The reason? Debt-related depression.

 If you’re feeling this way, you’re not alone.
 While many people may hit varying degrees of depression, for a select group of people, being in debt is more than just a crappy situation; it could be a matter of life and death.
 For some, the debt situation could get so bad that you think of killing yourself because of it.

-Individuals with problems repaying their debt obligations have, on average, worse mental health, according to a study published in the Economic Journal.
-And people who commit suicide are eight times more likely to be in debt, according to a report published in the Clinical Psychology Review.
+Individuals with problems repaying their debt obligations have worse mental health, according to a study published in the Proceedings of the National Academy of Sciences.
+Over 100,000 people per year attempt suicide as a result of debt, according to Money and Mental Health.
 While the statistics paint a bleak picture, debt should never be a reason to end it all.